djannot/ecs-bigdata/How to leverage Pivotal Cloud Foundry, Pivotal HD and ECS to analyze Twitter data.md

 ## Start a job on the Tweetstream application

-You can now access the Tweetstream application on <http://localhost>.
+You can now access the Tweetstream application at <http://tweetstream.cf.isus.emc.com> or <http://localhost> if you've installed it on your laptop.

 ![Tweetstream](Tweetstream1.png)